I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 Many visitors choose Old Town because it seems like the “best location,” especially for a short trip.

-In reality, exploring neighborhoods like Vinohrady, Letná, or Karlín gives you a completely different perspective, quieter streets, better local food, and a more relaxed atmosphere.
+Do this instead: exploring neighborhoods like Vinohrady, Letná, or Karlín gives you a completely different perspective, quieter streets, better local food, and a more relaxed atmosphere.
+You’ll also find spots like the 17 Unusual Museums in Prague that most tourists never see in guidebooks.

 Stepping outside the center is where Prague starts to feel real.